Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 The course will start at the Los Vaqueros trailhead at Trout Pond and go up Milk Ranch Road, joining the course where run number 1 left off.
 From 4 corners you will go up Canejo to the Peak (yes the course goes all the way to the top!) and then traversing down through a series of lightly used trails, past the Airplane Monument where a training bomber crashed and they left the engine as a memorial, down to Green Valley where there is going to be a mid-run aid station.
 From there you will navigate to Pine Valley Trail and do a counter clockwise turn around some of Cuyamaca Rancho’s least used but prettiest trails.
 There will be at least 1 deep relatively unavoidable water crossing, so don’t wear your Sunday best.
 Once you SAFELY cross Highway 79, you will finish with the Harvey Moore climb and down to Sweetwater where we will have a finish line spread set up.
 The aid will be where the Green Valley aid station would be, about halfway, but don’t quote us.

-Training Run #5 – Friday, May 16 – Penny Pines Loop -NIGHT RUN
+Training Run #5 – Friday, April 10 – Penny Pines Loop -NIGHT RUN

 The night run!
 Greg Bergeron first started an informal night training run and we stole, er appropriated, er borrowed the idea from him.
 Finish work in San Diego and drive on up for a great night with friends under the stars.
 Starting at 7 PM, we will all leave from Penny Pines and run from Penny 1 to Penny 2, which will be at night during the race for most of you!
 There will be an aid station at Red Tail Roost.
 This is a classic 20 miler where you will run from Penny Pines 1 through the meadows of the Lagunas hitting both the Meadows and Red Tail aid stations and then crossing Sunrise Highway over to the PCT with tremendous views where you will return to Penny Pines 2 and your cars.
 Make sure you don’t miss the well marked left turn to the PCT about a mile after Red Tail or the next stop is I-8 and Mexico.
 This entire run is on the course (miles roughly 60 to 80).
 There will be limited aid at Red Tail Roost, and no marking on the PCT.
 If you can’t stay on the PCT, you probably shouldn’t be out here.